shrideio/shoebox/README.md

 ```
 Run `sudo ls -R /var/dev` for verifying the created directories structure

-Verify if the placeholders were repalced on a sample file (i.e. git/.env)
+Verify if the placeholders were replaced on a sample file (i.e. git/.env)
 ```
 $ sudo cat /tmp/shoebox/src/git/.env
 ```